What Is Medical Necessity? Facility Overview and Best Practices

 • An elderly patient who is hospitalized beyond Medicare’s length of stay limitation instead of being discharged to a long-term acute care facility.

-• Ordering a screening test when the patient doesn’t have documented symptoms warranting the test.
+• Ordering a screening test without documented symptoms that warrant the test.

-• A surgery that’s performed solely for cosmetic reasons that doesn’t offer any medical benefit to the patient.
+• A surgery that’s performed for cosmetic reasons without additional medical benefits to the patient.

 • Assistive death services.